The 5 Types of ICD Ambiguity That Create Late Defects (and How to Catch Them Early)

 The ICD says: "The component responds to the Telecommand (TC) after the hardware interrupt."

-• The Ambiguity: What is the specific latency?
-Is it 10 microseconds or 100 milliseconds?
+The Ambiguity: What is the specific delay?
+Is it 10 milliseconds or 100 milliseconds?

-• The Fix: Use Software-in-the-Loop (SIL) environments to stress-test timing sequences.
-If you can simulate the hardware response delay, you can find the breaking point of your drivers in a virtual environment.
+The Fix: Use SIL environments to stress-test your command logic.
+Lynapse allows you to build initialization sequences and automated command execution flows tailored to your operational requirements.
+By simulating the transmission delays, you can find the breaking point of your drivers in a virtual environment.

 5. The "Copy-Paste" Legacy